My Approach to Helping

 More Info About My Practice

-Although I specialize with kids and teens who are acting out, about half of my practice has been with adults with a variety of concerns.
+Although I specialize with kids and teens, about half of my practice has been with adults with a variety of concerns.
 Because of my family systems approach I have most enjoyed working with adults who have problems coping with their immediate or extended family.
 If you have ever felt emotionally blackmailed by a family member, I can help.
 Emotional blackmail is a fancy way of saying that someone uses guilt or threats to get their way.
 Does the classic "oh, don't worry about me, just go out and have a great time, I will just sit here by myself", sound familiar?
 If so, lets talk about how to better manage these relationships in a more mutually respectful, less frustrating, way.
 Call or email now for an appointment.

 What I Love about Being a Psychotherapist